-Social Media is a scary term for many event organizers.
-How do you properly market yourself in a medium that is largely controlled by the end user?
+Social media is a scary term for many event organizers.
+How do you properly market yourself through a medium that is largely controlled by the end user?
 How do you know what social media tools are for you?

 The answer itself is also a scary one: it depends.

 However, as an event organizer, you can’t afford to be ignorant of social media marketing.
 Your event must have a presence in this digital marketing realm.
 Unlike other marketing opportunities, when communicating through social platforms, you’re not talking at your participants; you’re talking with them.

 You’re providing content that can be liked, shared, retweeted, pinned, and commented on.
 Social media provides you the way to create not a customer, but a raving fan—one who has the potential to sing your praises at every whim.